Marto32/ethbase/README.md

 That's it!

 ## Etherscan
 Within the Jupyter notebook, you can use the [etherscan apis](https://etherscan.io/apis) to build scripts that interact with the blockchain.
-I've also built a python wrapper for that API which can be found here:[pyetherscan](https://github.com/Marto32/pyetherscan).
+I've also built a python wrapper for that API which can be found here: [pyetherscan](https://github.com/Marto32/pyetherscan).

 # Removal
 To remove containers and images ensure you're in your local bash environment and run: